NwabuezeFranklin/printf/README.md

 Handle the - flag character for non-custom conversion specifiers.
-14. Print is the sharpest and the strongest weapon of our party Handle the following custom conversion specifier: r : prints the reversed string
+14. Print is the sharpest and the strongest weapon of our party Handle the following custom conversion specifier: r : printf the reversed string
 15. The flood of print has turned reading into a process of gulping rather than savoring Handle the following custom conversion specifier:
-R : prints the rot13'ed string
+R : printf the rot13'ed string
 16. *
-All the above options work well together.
+All the above options work well together. when all work well, then printf has been successfully created